The Blackstone Chair – Chapter Three

 “Your mother sounds like a wise woman.”

-“Whatever little of that wisdom she passed onto me, I shall put to use as a wife and mother.”
+“Whatever little of that wisdom she passed on to me, I shall put to use as a wife and mother.”

-She reached up and gently turned his face towards hers.
+She gently turned his face towards hers.
 The flames danced in her eyes.
 Even in the uneasy light of the fireplace she was beautiful.
 So when she loosened her bodice, the waves hushed and his troubles ebbed away.
 There was only his lovely wife and the throbbing desire in his loins.

 “It’s been a terrible day, but at least it’s behind us now.
 For what it’s worth, I had my blood this morning.
 They say that’s when a woman is least likely to conceive.
 It may be of little comfort, but please accept it as my gift to you.”